subzero11/Pandas_AI/README.md

 <br/>

-- **Interests:** I am eager to work with data scientists, developers and other professional on new and exciting projects.
-Feel free to reach out t o me or visit my personal website for futher details.  💬
+- **Interests:** Working with DevOps, data scientists, developers and other professional on new and exciting projects.
+Feel free to reach out to me or visit my personal website for futher details.  💬

 ## Citation